dwashko/chef-couchbase/README.md

 * `node['couchbase']['server']['memory_quota_mb']`  - The per server RAM quota for data in megabytes
 * `node['couchbase']['server']['index_memory_quota_mb']` - The per server RAM quota for the index in megabytes
 * `node['couchbase']['server']['services']`         - Couchbase 4.0 and up.
 Services the node should run - data, query, and index
-                                                      Enterprise can do individual servies, all community nodes must include data
+                                                      Enterprise can do individual services, all community nodes must include data
 * `node['couchbase']['server']['username']`         - The cluster's username for the REST API and Admin UI
 * `node['couchbase']['server']['password']`         - The cluster's password for the REST API and Admin UI
 * `node['couchbase']['server']['run_cluster_init']` - Boolean whether to initialize the node as a stand alone server.